 It is not required that a school field students in all parts of the competition in order to participate.
 For example a school might have only two students wishing to compete.
 They might choose to compete only in the individual competition (for individual awards) and as a two-person team.

 Awards will be given on three levels: (1) School Overalls, (2) Competition Segments, and (3) Individual Exam.
 An abbreviated list is as follows:

-Any Kentucky High School, whether public or private, may participate in this competition.
+Any Kentucky high school student, whether public, private, or home-schooled, may participate in this competition.
 Because of its location, those in the counties of Boone, Kenton, Campbell, Gallatin, Grant, Pendleton, and Bracken are strongly encouraged to participate.
-Additionally, any group of home-school students from Kentucky may also participate.

 Grade level designations are interpreted as follows:

-Any student may participate at or above his/her grade level, but not below his/her grade level.
+Any student may participate at or above their grade level, but not below their grade level.
 For example a freshman may take the Junior-Senior written exam, but a senior may not take the Freshman-Sophomore exam.

 Contest chairs are designated by the NKU Department of Mathematics and Statistics.
 Any ambiguity or decision not covered in these rules may be addressed as needed by the contest chairs.
 All decisions of the contest chairs are final.